Caltech-IPAC/rapid/docs/source/index.rst

-You can use it to docker-run a container and from within execute code for image-differencing, etc., using a docker-run command like the following (not that an entry point to bash is required for interactive use and to inhibit running the automated pipeline):
+You can use it to docker-run a container and from within execute code for image-differencing, etc., using a docker-run command like the following (note that an entry point to bash is required for interactive use and to inhibit running the automated pipeline):

 .. code-block::

-   docker run -it --entrypoint bash --name my_test -v /home/ubuntu/work/test_20241206:/work rapid_science_pipeline:latest
+   docker run -it --entrypoint bash --name my_test -v /home/ubuntu/work/test_20241206:/work public.ecr.aws/y9b1s7h8/rapid_science_pipeline:latest

-This docker image is based on
+The Docker file used to generate this docker image is

 .. code-block::